Herbal Teas: Know the Risks So You Can Enjoy the Benefits

 Regular consumption of herbal tea with a dominant ingredient is a medication.
 Share this information with your physician to be safe.

-It is wise to assume that it is not ok to mix herbal teas and medicine.
+It is wise to assume that mixing herbal teas and medicine is not ok.

 Be Cautious of Herbal Dietary Supplements